aceeric/desktop-kubernetes/README.md

 ## Quick Start

 The `dtk` script in the repo root is what you run.
-If you supply no arguments, the script will configure the cluster based on the `config.yaml` file in the project root resulting in a three node CentOS 8 cluster consisting of one controller and two workers.
+If you supply no arguments, the script will configure the cluster based on the `config.yaml` file in the project root resulting in a three node Alma 8 cluster consisting of one controller and two workers.

-> For Centos 8, check the mirror in the `artifacts` script and make sure it makes sense for your geography.
-(Other Linux options have automatic redirect.)
->
-> I also recommend you run once with just the `--check-compatibility` option to check the versions of the CLIs used by the scripts (curl, etc.) against the tested versions.
+> I recommend you run once with just the `--check-compatibility` option to check the versions of the CLIs used by the scripts (curl, etc.) against the tested versions.
 E.g.: `./dtk --check-compatibility`.
 There will likely be differences and you have to decide whether the differences are material.
 Slight version differences may not matter, but for sure you need all the listed tools.
 In keeping with the project philosophy of not modifying your desktop - you need to install the tools listed in order to use this project.

 Once the cluster comes up, the script will display a message telling you how to set your `KUBECONFIG` environment variable in order to access the cluster.
 It will also display a message showing how to SSH into each node.
 (There's also a helper script `sshto` that you can use for that.)